Paintball snipers -- real or imagined?

 So what are some real world sniper experiences?
 Here are a couple of stories from the “Real World”.

 In a suburb of Los Angeles, LAPD officers were called to a house where a man had barricaded himself inside with a high powered hunting rifle.
 He took a couple pot shots at officers when they had approached the house and SWAT was called.
 A SWAT sniper team positioned themselves on the roof of a house across the street to cover the front of the house.
 Two LAPD officers had taken cover in the man’s driveway behind his car after the man had taken a shot at them.
 The man came out of the house and began stalking across his front lawn in order to try and get a clean shot at the officers who did not know they were in danger.
 The SWAT sniper team was holding fire waiting for a green light to engage the man when they determined the officers’ lives were in danger and took the shot just as they received the green light to shoot.
-Range was under 100 yards.
+Range was under 100 yards and well within the range of the hunting rifle carried by the target.

 So, do Paintball Snipers exist?
 Yes, they CAN.
 However, it’s not a long barrel, a scope, or a ghillie suit that makes a paintball sniper.
 So while we have kind of gone over the opposing viewpoints, let me try and quantify my position here.